jianzhnie/awesome-text-to-video/README.md

 ## License

-`Awesome-Prompt-Dataset` is released under the Apache 2.0 license.
+`Awesome-Text-Video` is released under the Apache 2.0 license.